Services & Industries

 Clay’s 30-year career in labor and employment law has focused on providing counsel and litigation services to employers.
 He has extensive experience litigating employment-related claims in federal and state courts, particularly representing employers in Americans with Disabilities Act litigation.
 On behalf of his clients, he has obtained a high percentage of defense verdicts, most recently in an ADA trial in which he represented an international insurance company.

 Prior to joining Tonkon, Clay clerked for United States District Judge Russell E. Smith in the District of Montana.
-Clay worked for almost twenty years at Bullivant Houser Bailey, PC, where he was a shareholder and served for a total of almost twelve years as chair of the Employment practice group.
+Clay worked for almost 20 years at Bullivant Houser Bailey, PC, where he was a shareholder and served for a total of almost 12 years as Chair of its Employment Group.

 Since 2006, Clay has been recognized as an Oregon leader in employment law by Super Lawyers, a designation reserved for the top five percent of lawyers in Oregon based on peer recognition and professional achievement.
-Clay has been listed in Chambers USA: America’s Leading Lawyers since 2012 for his work in labor and employment law.
+Clay has been listed in Chambers USA as a leading labor and employment lawyer since 2012.

 Kristie Merrill et al. v.
 Employer